-May 3, 2019
+May 8, 2020

-The Annual Meeting of Stockholders of Huron Consulting Group Inc. (the "Company") will be held at the Company's corporate headquarters located at 550 West Van Buren Street, Chicago, Illinois 60607 on May 3, 2019, at 11:00 a.m.
+The Annual Meeting of Stockholders of Huron Consulting Group Inc. (the "Company," "Huron," "we" or "us") will be held at the Company's corporate headquarters located at 550 West Van Buren Street, Chicago, Illinois 60607 on May 8, 2020, at 11:00 a.m.
 Central Time, for the following purposes:

-To elect to the board of directors the three persons nominated by the board of directors to serve as Class III Directors; To approve an amendment to the Company's Amended and Restated 2012 Omnibus Incentive Plan; An advisory vote to approve the Company's executive compensation; To ratify the appointment of PricewaterhouseCoopers LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2019; and To transact such other business as may properly come before the meeting or any postponement or adjournment thereof.
+To elect to the board of directors the two persons nominated by the board of directors to serve as Class I Directors; To approve an amendment to the Company's Amended and Restated 2012 Omnibus Incentive Plan; To approve an amendment to the Company's Stock Ownership Participation Program; An advisory vote to approve the Company's executive compensation; To ratify the appointment of PricewaterhouseCoopers LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2020; and

+To transact such other business as may properly come before the meeting or any postponement or adjournment thereof.

-Only stockholders of record at the close of business on March 6, 2019 will be entitled to notice of and to vote at the meeting.
+Only stockholders of record at the close of business on March 11, 2020 will be entitled to notice of and to vote at the meeting.